d-smith/ml-speciality-notes/acloud.guru/07-algorithms.md

 * GPU for training.
 Use instances with more memory for training with large batch sizes.
 * Can use multi-GPU and multi-machines for distributed training
 * Both CPU and GPU instances can be used for inference

+### Object Detection Algorithm

+The Amazon SageMaker Object Detection algorithm detects and classifies objects in images using a single deep neural network.
+It is a supervised learning algorithm that takes images as input and identifies all instances of objects within the image scene.
+The object is categorized into one of the classes in a specified collection with a confidence score that it belongs to the class.
+Its location and scale in the image are indicated by a rectangular bounding box.
+It uses the Single Shot multibox Detector (SSD) framework and supports two base networks: VGG and ResNet.
+The network can be trained from scratch, or trained with models that have been pre-trained on the ImageNet dataset.

+### Semantic Segmentation

+> The Amazon SageMaker semantic segmentation algorithm provides a fine-grained, pixel-level approach to developing computer vision applications.
+It tags every pixel in an image with a class label from a predefined set of classes.
+Tagging is fundamental for understanding scenes, which is critical to an increasing number of computer vision applications, such as self-driving vehicles, medical imaging diagnostics, and robot sensing.
+>
+> For comparison, the Amazon SageMaker Image Classification Algorithm is a supervised learning algorithm that analyzes only whole images, classifying them into one of multiple output categories.
+The Object Detection Algorithm is a supervised learning algorithm that detects and classifies all instances of an object in an image.
+It indicates the location and scale of each object in the image with a rectangular bounding box.
+>
+> Because the semantic segmentation algorithm classifies every pixel in an image, it also provides information about the shapes of the objects contained in the image.
+The segmentation output is represented as an RGB or grayscale image, called a segmentation mask.
+A segmentation mask is an RGB (or grayscale) image with the same shape as the input image.

 ## Anomaly Detection